-If you are new to working with the great cotton laminates availabe today, take a look at our helpful tutorial: Successful Sewing with Laminated Cottons (and other sticky stuff).
+If you are new to working with the great cotton laminates and oilcloth available today, take a look at our helpful tutorial: Successful Sewing with Laminated Cottons, Oilcloth and other sticky stuff.

 Sewing Tools You Need

-- Ultraglide or other Telfon®-type foot (optional, but very helpful when sewing across the laminate)
+- Ultra Glide foot or similar Telfon® type foot; optional, but very helpful when sewing across the laminate

 Fabric and Other Supplies

-- 2⅛ yards of 54-56″ wide cotton sateen or similar for the blanket top and tote lining; we used 54″ wide Sun Glow in Lake from Amy Butler’s Home Décor Lark Collection from Fabric.com – it is 100% cotton sateen
+- 2⅛ yards of 54+” wide cotton sateen or similar for the blanket top and tote lining; we originally used 54″ wide Sun Glow in Lake from Amy Butler’s Home Décor Lark Collection – a 100% cotton sateen

-- 2⅛ yards of 54-56″ wide cotton laminate or similar for the blanket bottom, tote top and tote straps; we used 54″ wide Frog Prince in Indigo from Tula Pink’s Prince Charming Collection from Fabric.com – it is 100% cotton with a laminate overlay
+- 2⅛ yards of 54+” wide cotton laminate or similar for the blanket bottom, tote top and tote straps; we originally used 54″ wide Frog Prince in Indigo from Tula Pink’s Prince Charming Collection – a 100% cotton with a laminate overlay

-- One 52″ x 60″ cut of Polyester Batting; we used Soft & Bright Polyester Batting in a twin size pre-cut
+- One 52″ x 60″ (or larger) cut of Polyester Batting; we originally used Soft & Bright Polyester Batting in a twin size pre-cut

 NOTE: Batting comes in many widths and is available on rolls by the yard as well as in pre-cut bedding sizes.
 Simply keep your final size in mind when deciding the best option.
 Since this blanket is meant to be used outdoors, we recommend a polyester batting rather than a cotton.